micromark/common-markup-state-machine/readme.md

 ## 6 Parsing

-The states of state machines have certain [effects][effects], such as that they create items in the [queue][queue] (tokens and labels).
+The states of state machines have certain effects, such as that they create items in the [queue][queue] (tokens and labels).
 The queue is used by tree adapters, in case a valid construct is found.
 After using the queue, or when in a bogus construct is found, the queue is